SNAPSHOT-Zelenskiy in Japan as G7 takes aim at Russia, China | Headlines

 * Biden informed G7 leaders that Washington will support a joint effort with allies to train Ukrainian pilots on F-16 fighter jets, CNN reported, citing a senior U.S. administration official. * German Chancellor Olaf Scholz said his government wanted pragmatic measures to prevent the circumvention of sanctions imposed on Russia.

-* Britain published plans to ban imports of Russian diamonds, copper, aluminium and nickel and announced a new wave of sanctions against Russia, targeting companies connected to the alleged theft of Ukrainian grain. * Indian Prime Minister Narendra Modi will meet Zelenskiy on the sidelines of the G7 summit in Hiroshima, India's foreign ministry said, their first meeting since Russia invaded Ukraine in February 2022.
+* Britain published plans to ban imports of Russian diamonds, copper, aluminium and nickel and announced a new wave of sanctions against Russia, targeting companies connected to the alleged theft of Ukrainian grain. * President Volodymyr Zelenskiy said he invited India to join Ukraine's peace formula during talks with Prime Minister Narendra Modi on the sidelines of the G7 summit, their first meeting since Russia invaded Ukraine in February 2022.

 * G7 leaders called on all participants of the Black Sea grain deal "to continue and fully implement its smooth operation at its maximum potential and for as long as necessary," it said in a statement.
 ECONOMY, CLIMATE, NUCLEAR PROLIFERATION